vasekd/SHT1x/README.markdown

 called whatever you like.
 A complete example program is included with the library and can be accessed from the File->Examples->SHT1x menu.

+Extra constructor arguments can be passed to support different voltages than the default 5V, or to use the internal pin pullup instead of an external resistor:

+    SHT1x sht1x(dataPin, clockPin, 3.3, true);

 ### readTemperatureC() ###

 Returns a float within the valid range of the sensor of -40 to +123.8C.
-A value of -40 is returned in the event of a communication error with the sensor.
+A value of NAN is returned in the event of a communication (CRC) error with the sensor.

 Example: